Rohithgilla12/portfolio/content/projects/YoutubeUIClone.md

   - HTML
   - Tailwind CSS
   - React JS
+  - Netlify
 showInProjects: true
 ---

-Youtube Desktop UI clone with React and Tailwind CSS.
+A [Youtube](https://youtube.com/) frontend desktop clone with the help of React JS, Tailwind CSS.
+Used Netlify for CI/CD.